rstropek/ChristmasQueue/readme.md

 Next, you must implement the [`ListOfStacks` class](./ChristmasQueue.Collections/List.cs).
 Again, the code contains detailed descriptions of what the methods must do.

+Rules of the exercise:

+1. You **must not** change the method signatures.
+2. You **must** use all of the given classes, properties, constructors, and methods.
+3. You **can** add additional classes, properties, constructors, and methods.
+4. You **must** implement all methods, constructors, and properties that contain a `TODO` comment.

 ## Automated Unit Tests

 To check your implementation, you can run the [unit tests](./ChristmasQueue.Collections.Tests/) included in the solution. _Unit tests_ are automated tests that check if your code works as expected.
 Up until now, we always tested our code manually.
 Now it is time that you learn how to automate this process.